debarati-datta/debarati-the-food-tycoon/README.md

 1. The option to like/love others recipes and add comments for each recipe. that will truly make it a very interactive website which members would love.

-2. The option to add more info about each member so the users can connect with other users more on a one to one basis
+2. The option to add more info about each member so the users can connect with other users more on a one to one basis to exchange ideas on cooking

 ## Technologies Used